HomeGetting Here

 Fiddlers Hamlet sits at the junction of Mount Road (toward Theydon Mount) and Coopersale Street (north toward Ongar).
 These historic carriageways have served travelers since the 18th century.

-Postcode for Sat Nav: CM16 7PY
+CM16 7PY

 Essex Way Walking Trail

-Perfect for Ramblers:
+🥾Perfect for Ramblers:

 Local Roads & Historical Trails